 If you’ve watched The Medici: Masters of Florence on Netflix, you’ll no doubt recognize the settings.

 1. The Medici Palace | Palazzo Medici-Riccardi

-One might have expected the more famous Fillipo Brunelleschi, architect of the Duomo and of the Medici family church, San Lorenzo, to be chosen as the primary architect for the Medici's home.
+One might have expected the more famous Fillipo Brunelleschi, to be chosen as the primary architect for the Medici’s home.
+After all, he was the architect of the Duomo and of the Medici family church, San Lorenzo.
 And he was initially.
 Brunelleschi created a fine and detailed model of his proposed Medici palace.

-But Brunelleschi's vision for the palace was so luxurious, so decadent, that a discreet Cosimo the Elder decided it would send the wrong message -- "I'm a king" -- to the regular citizens of Florence.
+But Brunelleschi’s vision for the palace was luxurious and decadent.
+A discreet Cosimo the Elder decided it would send the wrong message — “I’m a king” — to the regular citizens of Florence.

 The building itself is a rectangular in plan.
 It was built with the typical (and rather drab) rusticated Florentine brownstone, pietra forte.
 The palace is three stories, each of which diminishes in height and gets more refined as the building rises.

 The arches on the ground floor were originally open, providing a loggia of sorts.
 They were later covered up by Michelangelo.
 A stone bench is built into the exterior.

 Inside, you can visit the courtyard, a small exhibition space, some rooms upstairs, and best of all, a little jewel of a chapel.
 You first step into the courtyard.

 There’s a drastic change in architectural style.
 Gone is the almost off putting rustic-ness.
 The inside is instead classically inspired, advancing the Brunelleschian ideas of harmony, minimalism, and ascetic beauty.